drewish/multivac/_posts/2015-08-13-advice-to-bootcamp-grads.md

 Make sure the GitHub README explains what it should do.
 If it's a group project explain what part you worked on.

 Don't be intimated by other developer's crazy GitHub profiles.
 You'll see people with contributions to lots of random projects.
 Know that, for better or worse, most paying work isn't on those kinds of projects.
 And most corporate work isn't going to be open sourced.
-I sort of view GitHub as just for side projects.
+For most people GitHub is for side projects.

 The workflow I've developed over the last year is to use GitHub's releases like blog posts where I can show off what I've been doing.
 Here's two C++ projects I've been working on to learn more about OpenGL: